kariyanahalli/coupon/README.md

 ## Summary

-In conclusion this effort I achieved
+In conclusion, by this effort I achieved

 - Tried understanding user behavior based on demographics, habits and context
 - Visualize acceptance rate across various groups